florentpoujol/Daneel/readme.md

 ## <a id="dynamic_get_set"></a>Dynamic getters and setters

 Getters and setters functions may be used on gameOjects and components as if they were variables.
-Their names must begin by "Get" or "Set" and have the forth letter uppercase (underscore is allowed).
+Their names must begin by "Get" or "Set" and have the forth letter upper-case (underscore is allowed).
 Ie : GetSomething() and Get_something() will works, but Getsomething() or getSomething() won't work.

     self.gameObject.transform.localPosition